cashapp/redwood/samples/emoji-search/README.md

 Emoji Search
 ============

 This is a mobile app demo of Zipline.
-It has two modules:

- * **presenters** is a Kotlin/Multiplatform library that searches a set of emoji images.
+ * **presenter** is a Kotlin/JS @Composable which searches a set of emoji images.
+ * **presenter-treehouse** is a Kotlin/Multiplatform library which exposes the presenter to a host application.
- * **android** is an Android application that downloads the presenters JavaScript and displays it.
+ * **android** is an Android application that downloads the presenter JavaScript and displays it.
- * **ios** is an iOS application that downloads the presenters JavaScript and displays it.
+ * **ios** is an iOS application that downloads the presenter JavaScript and displays it.

 Prerequisites
 -------------